MicrosoftDocs/Viva/Viva/insights/Nova/Analyst/business-resilience.md

 ## Template update

 The Business resilience dashboard is updated on a frequent cadence to address evolving remote work business questions.
-To ensure you are using the latest version of the dashboard, download the template from your most recently run Business resilience query, then repeat Steps 8-15 in Set up the dashboard.
+To ensure you're using the latest version of the dashboard, download the template from your most recently run Business resilience query, then repeat Steps 8-15 in Set up the dashboard.
 You don't have to run the queries again for template updates.

 <!--- Can we delete this paragraph? --->